 Inflation in March alone was 2.8 percent, suggesting that the annual rate will top 30 percent by year’s end.
 “Every day it’s harder to find food and every day food is more expensive,” Capriles said in March.
 “This model is not viable.”

-After announcing socialist president Hugo Chávez’ death on Tuesday, Venezuela’s vice president Nicolás Maduro assumed power in defiance of the Constitution, which stipulates that the speaker of the National Assembly should become interim president.
+After announcing socialist president Hugo Chávez’ death on Tuesday, Venezuela’s vice president, Nicolás Maduro, assumed power in defiance of the Constitution, which stipulates that the speaker of the National Assembly must become interim president.

-Chávez died after a two year battle with cancer and ruling the Latin American nation for fourteen years.
-He was elected to a fourth term in October of last year but could not be inaugurated on January 10 due to his illness.
-According to the country’s highest law, Diosdado Cabello, the speaker of parliament, should therefore assume the presidency until a snap election is called within thirty days.
+Chávez died after a two-year battle with cancer and ruling the Latin American country for fourteen years.
+He was elected to a fourth term in October but could not be inaugurated on January 10 due to his illness.